gosh-sh/docs/docs/working-with-gosh/anytree.md

 ### __Contact us__

-If you have any questions or issues using GOSH AnyTree, please email us at [help@gosh.sh](mailto:help@gosh.sh)
+If you have any questions or issues using GOSH AnyTree, please e-mail us at [help@gosh.sh](mailto:help@gosh.sh)